 7. Immerse Yourself in Well-Written Prose

 There’s nothing like a great story to make your world a better place.
-Whether you enjoy reading biographies, poetry, history, or stories about making your own Hemp Oil, a good book is an excellent way to relax.
+Whether you enjoy reading biographies, poetry, history, or stories about heroes and adventure, a good book is an excellent way to relax.
 If you’re feeling particularly tense, this may be a good time to skip the grim, dystopian stories.

 But, what if you don’t have time to sit down and read a book?
 We recommend listening to an audiobook as you work.
 This isn’t only a great time-saver but it can also help you stick with boring tasks like washing the dishes and folding the laundry.
 An audiobook also comes in handy when you’re decluttering.

 Doing a good turn for another should be primarily about what they need.
 But, it’s also a powerful way to renew a sense of hope for the future.
 World events like pandemics and presidential elections can leave people feeling overwhelmed and helpless.
 But, you can overcome negative energy and increase your lifespan by engaging in acts of random kindness.